Skip to article

 Kentucky cottage food laws: what is the short version?

 Kentucky requires registration before selling cottage food.
 The listed cost is $50.
 The annual gross sales cap is $60,000.
-Kentucky allows online orders, seller delivery for cottage food sellers in the current data.
+Kentucky allows online orders, seller delivery for cottage food sellers.

-Do I need a cottage food registration in Kentucky?
+Do I need a cottage food license or permit in Kentucky?

 Yes.
 Kentucky requires registration before selling cottage food.
 The listed cost is $50.
 Check the official state source before selling because local zoning, food safety training, or label rules may still apply.